amnona/dbbact-calour/docs/source/index.rst

 Things you can do with Calour-dbBact interface
 ----------------------------------------------

-* Normalize, filter, reorder and cluster your data.

-* Permutation based differential abundance testing with powerful `dsFDR <http://msystems.asm.org/content/2/6/e00092-17>`_ correction.

-* Interactive heatmap plotting withh convenient zoom, pan, multiple feature selection and information about selected feature/sequence

-* Integration with databases (`dbBact <http://dbbact.org>`_, `phenoDB <http://msphere.asm.org/content/2/4/e00237-17>`_, `SpongeEMP <http://www.spongeemp.com/main>`_ for microbiome data, `GNPS <https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp>`_ for metabolomics) enables viewing and statistical analysis of database information about the experiment features.
+* Get information about bacterial sequences from the Calour interactive heatmap

+* Identify database terms enriched in subgroups of bacteria

+* Get information about the distribution of a given dbbact term in the experiment bacteria

 Installing Calour-dbBact
 ------------------------